*Last updated on October 21, 2021

 As I have mentioned before, Black Friday is my favorite day of the year.
 There are few things that bring me greater joy than saving money and getting a good deal.
 After many years of practice, I have learned that a little bit of preparation for Black Friday goes a long way.
 In fact, I usually start planning for Black Friday 2-3 months in advance.
 In this post I explain why and how I start preparing for Black Friday months in advance.

-This year, Black Friday falls on November 29th.
-It is quite late (last year Black Friday fell on November 23rd) and will result in a shorter holiday shopping season.
-Most people know, however, that Black Friday has morphed over the past several years from a single day of deals to a full week of deals and discounts.
+This year, Black Friday falls on November 26th.
+However, you are likely aware that Black Friday has morphed over the past several years from a single day of deals to a full week of deals and discounts.
 In fact, for the past few years almost all of my ‘Black Friday’ shopping has happened in the very early morning hours of Thanksgiving Day, but you can often get good deals earlier in the week.

-Nowadays, you don’t have to set foot in a physical store to take advantage of Black Friday deals.
+The good news is that most Black Friday deals are offered online and you don’t have to set foot in a physical store to take advantage of them.
 I will usually still go shopping in stores with my mom on Black Friday, but that is primarily because it is one of our favorite traditions and for me is associated with nostalgia and Christmas cheer.
-All of the items I have planned to purchase were secured online the previous day.
+It is much less stressful than in years past because most of the items I planned to purchase were secured online the previous day.

-I have developed several strategies to make my Black Friday shopping incredibly successful.
-Last year when we were buying a lot of new tech (primarily Google and Nest devices) for the new house, I saved almost $600 between various retailers.
+I have developed several strategies to make my Black Friday shopping more successful.
+A few years ago when we were buying a lot of new tech (primarily Google and Nest devices) for the new house, I saved almost $600 between various retailers.
 Below are my tips for getting the most out of Black Friday: